mutabay/IBM-Machine-Learning-Specialization/README.md

 > Retrieving Data, Exploratory Data Analysis, and Feature Engineering
 > Inferential Statistics and Hypothesis Testing

-## Project: Exploratory Data Analysis with Auto-mpg dataset which is about Mileage per gallon performances of various cars.
+##### Final Project: Exploratory Data Analysis with Auto-mpg dataset which is about Mileage per gallon performances of various cars.